ClaytonTaylor/June2016DemoCode/week2/functional/readme.md

 There are really only two concepts that need to be understood to get a handle on the "functional style".

-* Immutability
-* Construction
+* Immutability: (changes are never made to the original structure) [this is the no side effects reference]
+* Construction: (always return NEW values that can be used and/or thrown away)

+## Deeper into the Concepts
-* High Order Functions: functions that take functions (callbacks) as arguments or return functions as a result (functions in JS can be first-class citizens)
+* High Order Functions: functions that take functions (callbacks) as arguments or return functions as a result [functions in JS can be first-class citizens, in that they can be passed around as a parameter to another function, can be returned in another function, and can be assigned a type]
-* Pure Functions
-    - are immutable (do not have side effects)*
-    - always return NEW values that can be used and/or thrown away (construction)
-* Immutability: (changes are never made to the original structure)
-* Statelessness: (should perform a task as if it were the first time, keeps no state between calls [static])
+* Statelessness: should perform a task as if it were the first time, keeps no state between calls [static]
-* Composability: (can form complex functionality using simple pieces)
+* Composability: can form complex functionality using simple pieces

 In the simplest terms, the real benefit of adopting a functional style is that our programs can be broken down into smaller, simpler pieces that are both more reliable and easier to understand.